CGM Deep Dive

 Alarm fatigue is real.
 Night-time false lows are miserable.
 People, families, clinicians, and companies all feel the pressure to reduce alarm burden.

 The aim is not to punish people with diabetes.
-It is to protect them from the combination of human fatigue and device failure in a system where the tail risk is not symmetric.
+It is to protect against the combination of human fatigue and device failure in a system where the tail risk is not symmetric.

 AID systems are, in many ways, the pinnacle of what CGM can do.
 They reduce cognitive load, flatten variability, and improve quality of life.

-The question now is how we move forward in a way that:
+The question now is how the field moves forward in a way that:

 - acknowledges the asymmetric risk of erroneous CGM readings, especially when coupled with AID and non-adjunctive labelling,